 Take the time to look at your insurance policies and do some research on all the products available.
 With some research, you should expect to be able to lower your premium costs.

-3. Seek help from an insurance broker
+2. Seek help from an insurance broker in Hong Kong

-We highly recommend seeking advice from a professional insurance broker.
+This is exactly why we recommend seeking advice from a professional insurance broker.

 Insurance brokers should be able to provide you with advice and insurance quotes across all brands.
-This is absolutely critical.

-Once you have the information and have all the insurance quotes, the insurance broker can then help you to decide which products will suit you the best, and how you can save money on your insurance policies.
+Once you have the information and have all the insurance quotes, the insurance broker can then help you to decide which products will suit you the best and how you can save money on your insurance policies.

 Best of all, insurance brokers won’t charge you a fee, and the cost of your insurance premiums will not change by using an insurance broker.
 The insurance company will wear the cost of any commission fees paid to brokers.

-4. You might be able to cancel your current insurance right now
+3. You might be able to cancel your current insurance right now

 For example, if you have a 12-month policy that permits cancellations and you want to cancel six months into the plan, you can expect roughly half your money back.
 This may change depending on the specific policy, so check the fine print before you cancel.